 A different variety of recurrence relation occurs in the analysis of algorithms, when we consider "divide and conquer" algorithms (such as BinarySearch).

-By changing variables, we can get a closed form solution for the number of operations for these "divide and conquer" algorithms.
+By a change of variables, we get a closed-form solution for the number of operations for these "divide and conquer" algorithms (such as the Tower of Hanoi, or binary search).